Ayurvedic Health || Healing Vata

 • clarity

-Due to these qualities, Vata influences bodily functions such as circulation, respiration, and communication between cells and systems.
+Due to these qualities, Vata influences bodily functions such as circulation, respiration, and cellular and systemic communication.
 Individuals with a dominant Vata constitution tend to have light bodies and can be emotionally sensitive, enthusiastic, and quick-thinking.
 When Vata is balanced, a person is creative, alert, and dynamic.

 Signs of Vata Imbalance